Avibirnavirus: VP5

 Viral protein 5 is an inducer of apoptosis for DF-1 cells.
 It relies on inhibiting the voltage-dependent anion channel 2 (VDCA2) located on the mitochondria.
 The inhibition will be aided by VP2, which will close the channel allowing for proliferation of the virus in host cells.
 Also, VDCA2 will bind to RACK1 that will allow replication.

 Serotyping

 The serotype and antigenic variations of the virus can only be distinguished between through virus-neutralization assays.
 The project domains can be viewed to see the variation of the virus through amino acid substitutions.
 The genome is typically highly conserved, however, the serotypes will vary the genome due to nucleotide changes.
 There are two serotypes of avibirnavirus with one containing multiple classifications.
 Serotype 1 is pathogenic to chickens especially at 3 to 6 weeks of age and seen to be more virulent in lighter breeds.
 This serotype contains three main classifications: classical virulent IBDV, very virulent IBDV, and variant IBDV.
-Classical virulent IBDV is the ony serotype that has two subtypes: attenuated vaccine IBDV and classical virulent IBDV.
+Classical virulent IBDV is the only serotype that has two subtypes: attenuated vaccine IBDV and classical virulent IBDV.
 Although, these serotypes can have variance upon region.
 Serotype 2 was identified in turkey.
 This serotype has no pathogenic effect on chickens.